martian17/obj-schema-validator/README.md

     ... //other options depending on the types
 });
 ```

+# Documentation
+Documentation is in WIP, and may not match the implementation

 ## Validator
 `Validator` is a constructor for the `Validator` class.
 The argument is `options | Array<options>`